-The ROW Adventure Center (RAC) is the leader in outdoor activities in Spokane, Coeur d'Alene, and the surrounding area.
-From whitewater rafting the Spokane River to lake kayaking the Coeur d'Alene, ROW Adventure Center has the activity for you!
+The ROW Adventure Center (RAC) is the leader in outdoor activities in North Idaho.
+From whitewater rafting on the St. Joe or Clark Fork rivers to the thrilling excitement of the Lochsa River, the ROW Adventure Center has the activity for you!

 Since 1979, RAC's parent company ROW Adventures has delivered unique, innovative adventure-travel tours worldwide.
 During this time we have served over 200,000 guests from the Galapagos Islands to Idaho whitewater rafting.
 We have been named annually by National Geographic as one of the "Best Adventure Travel Companies on Earth"...and we are right in Coeur d'Alene, Idaho!

 The ROW Adventure Center was an idea of the founders, Peter Grubb and Betsy Bowen, for many years.
 "We wanted to bring our years of experience in adventure travel home!" explains Peter.
-The ROW Adventure Center now operates all of the local activities in Spokane and Coeur d'Alene for ROW Adventures.
+The ROW Adventure Center now operates all of the local activities in North Idaho for ROW Adventures.

 Name two ways your business has had a positive impact on the community